netresearch/dhl-sdk-api-express/README.md

 ### Public API

-The library's components suitable for consumption comprise
+The library's components suitable for consumption comprise of

 * services:
   * service factory